-Only 5 -10% of cases of hypertension have causes (e.g. narrowing of the arteries) which can be clearly identified.
+Only 5 -10% of cases of hypertension (high blood pressure) have causes which can be clearly identified - e.g. due to narrowing of the arteries.
 Put another way, of those patients who have been identified as having abnormally high blood pressure, physicians will not be able to pinpoint a specific cause in more than 90% of cases.

 If you have skills or interests in a particular field, and have suggestions for Wikenigma, get in touch !